The terms UX and UI are often used interchangeably. In this guide, learn about UX and UI design and the key differences between them.

 A user interface (UI) is the point of interaction between a digital device or product and the user — such as the touchpad where you choose which drink you would like from the coffee machine or the touchscreen on your phone.
 Unlike UX, user interface design is a strictly digital term.

-When it comes to websites, UI design focuses on interactivity as well as the look and feel of the product.
-UI design is about making sure that your user interface can be used as intuitively as possible.
-This means carefully considering all of the interactive and visual elements the user might encounter, so a UI designer will think about typography and color schemes, icons and buttons, imagery, responsive design and spacing, among other things.
+When it comes to websites, UI design focuses on interactivity and the look and feel of the product.
+UI design is about ensuring your user interface can be used as intuitively as possible.
+This means carefully considering all the interactive and visual elements the user might encounter so that a UI designer will think about typography and color schemes, icons and buttons, imagery, responsive design and spacing, among other things.

 The purpose of the user interface (UI) is to provide users with a written or visual way to interact with the underlying machine.
-It provides feedback to users on what actions are being made, reactions to input, and how the product is working for the consumer.
-Be aware that not all interfaces are created equal.
+It provides feedback to users on what actions are being taken, reactions to input, and how the product is working for the consumer.
+However, not all interfaces are created equal.

 A great UI should offer: